-- intangible (or soft) infrastructure – these include expertise of your staff or others in your Council or the community, such as arts organisations, universities, etc.; relationships (partnerships, networks or other relationships) that you could make use of).
+- intangible (or soft) infrastructure – these include expertise of your staff or others in your organisation or the community, such as other arts organisations, universities, etc.; relationships (partnerships, networks or other relationships) that you could make use of).

 Action Step 2d: Decide on how many goals to address